gustavlindstroms/DateTimeToJPG/README.md

 # DateTimeToJPG
 DateTimeToJPG is a simple program that batch stamps an image with the file creation date.

-  - Works with JPG, JPEG and PNG files
+  - Works with JPEG
-  - Files need to have a creation date.
+  - Files need to have a creation date in metadata

 # New Features!

   - Added progressbar
   - PNG support
-  - Installer included
+  - precompiled included